 |---|---|---|

-Understanding the nuances of joint ownership and its impact on inheritance tax is key to managing your estate effectively.
-We recommend seeking professional advice to determine the best approach for your specific circumstances.
+Understanding the nuances of joint ownership and its impact on Inheritance Tax is key to managing your estate effectively.
+If you are unsure how your property is currently held, your title deeds (available from the Land Registry) will confirm this.
+We strongly recommend seeking specialist advice to determine the best approach for your specific circumstances.

 Reducing Inheritance Tax on the Family Home